astral4/ai2fumo/README.md

 1. Download this project (either as ZIP or via `git clone`).
 2. Go to `chrome://extensions` via the address bar.
 3. Enable developer mode if it hasn't already been enabled.
 4. Click "Load unpacked".
-Chrome will prompt you for a specific directory/folder.
-Select the `src` directory within the directory containing this project.
+Chrome will prompt you for a specific directory.
+Select the `src/` directory.

 ## Install on Firefox